Lion Gate

-Lion Gate (Πύλη των Λεόντων) is the popular modern name for the main entrance of the Bronze Age citadel of Mycenae in southern Greece.
+The Lion Gate (Πύλη των Λεόντων) is the popular modern name for the main entrance of the Bronze Age citadel of Mycenae in Southern Greece.
 It was erected during the thirteenth century BC, around 1250 BC, in the northwestern side of the acropolis.
-In modern times, it was named after the relief sculpture of two lionesses in a heraldic pose that stands above the entrance.
+In modern times, it was named after the relief sculpture of two lions or lionesses in a heraldic pose that stands above the entrance.

-The gate is the sole surviving monumental piece of Mycenaean sculpture, as well as the largest surviving sculpture in the prehistoric Aegean.
+The gate is the sole surviving monumental piece of Mycenaean sculpture, as well as the largest surviving sculpture in the Bronze Age Aegean.
 It is the only monument of Bronze Age Greece to bear an iconographic motif that survived without being buried underground.
 It is the only relief image that was described in the literature of classical antiquity, such that it was well known prior to modern archaeology.

+The Lion Gate is also a testimony of the presence of lions in Europe and Greece, before their disappearance in the late stages of Ancient history.

 Entrance

 The greater part of the cyclopean wall in Mycenae, including the gate, was built during the second extension of the citadel that occurred in the Late Helladic period IIIB (thirteenth century BC).
-At that time, the extended fortifications also included Grave Circle A, a burial place inside the city wall for royal families during the sixteenth century BC.
+At that time, the extended fortifications also enclosed inside the city wall Grave Circle A, a burial place for royal families during the sixteenth century BC.
 This grave circle was found east of this gate, where a peribolos wall also was built.
 After the expansion, Mycenae could be entered by two gates, a main entrance and a postern, while undoubtedly, the most extensive feature was the remodeling of the main entrance to the citadel, now known as the Lion Gate, in the northwestern side built circa 1250 BC.

-The gate was approached by a natural, partly engineered ramp on a northwest-southeast axis.
+The gate was approached by a partly natural, partly engineered ramp on a northwest-southeast axis.
 The eastern side of the approach is flanked by the steep smooth slope of the earlier enceinte.
 This was embellished with a new facade of conglomerate.
 On the western side a rectangular bastion was erected, 14.80 m long and 7.23 m wide, built in pseudo-ashlar style of enormous blocks of conglomerate.
 The term "Cyclopean" has been applied to the style to imply that the ancient structures had been built by the legendary race of giants whose culture was presumed to have preceded that of the Classical Greeks, as described in their myths.
 Between the wall and the bastion, the approach narrows to a small open courtyard measuring 15 × 7.23 m, possibly serving to limit the numbers of potential attackers on the gate.
 The bastion on the right side of the gate facilitated defensive actions against the right hand side of attackers, which would be vulnerable, as normally the attackers would carry their shields on their left arms.
 At the end of the approach stands the gate.